 FAQs

-Fortune Green Legal Practice does not usually submit planning applications.
-Planning consultants are generally better placed to prepare and file applications, visit your site, and advise on how to maximise development potential.
-Architects can also assist with design ideas and drawings.
+Fortune Green Legal Practice does not usually prepare or submit planning applications.
+Planning consultants are typically better placed to manage the planning application process, carry out site visits, liaise with the local planning authority and advise on how to maximise development potential.

 We work with a trusted network of planning consultants and architects and are happy to make introductions.
-You can call us on 0203 983 0595 or contact me using this form.

 A Judicial Review is a legal process used to challenge the lawfulness of a decision made by a public body, such as a local council.
 It does not decide whether the decision was “right” or “wrong” on its merits.
 Instead, the court looks at whether the correct legal process was followed, relevant matters were properly considered, and the decision was made fairly and within the public body’s powers.
 Judicial Review is commonly used in planning cases and must be started within strict time limits.